pe-st/md/docker.md

 - `docker run -it ubuntu bash` is interactive
 - `docker run -it ubuntu:14.04 bash` run a specific variant
-- `docker run -d ubuntu /bin/sh -c "while true; do echo hello world; sleep 1; done"` daemonize (keep running in background)
+- `docker run -d ubuntu /bin/sh -c "while true; do echo hello world; sleep 1; done"` daemonize ('detached mode', keep running in background)

+- Detach ('quit') from an interactive container and keeping it running: Ctrl-P Ctrl-Q (only when the container was run with `-it`)
+- `docker reattach` Reattach to a detached container

 ### Finding Images